karalabe/srcbox/README.md

 ------------

  - Automatic git installation and configuration
+ - Creating a new git repository inside GitBox
  - Listing the repositories tracked by GitBox
- - Creating a new git repository inside GitBox
  - Cloning a git repository from GitBox
- - Imporint an existing git repository into GitBox
+ - Importing an existing git repository into GitBox

   Planned Features
 --------------------